 About Us

-In 2023, Sarah canceled her debut book deal with an international publisher to take a chance on creating new channels for media and representation.
-Komerican Pie started as a weekly webzine on Substack and has grown to offer a more “touch and feel” experience every season in January (winter), April (spring), July (summer) and Sept/Oct (fall):
+In 2023, Sarah canceled her debut book deal with an international publisher to take a chance on creating new channels of media and representation.
+Aram joined her in starting a weekly webzine on Substack in January 2024, and today we have grown in size and offerings to provide a more “touch and feel” experience every season of the year.

 The KP Crew